Goran1310/Goran1310/README.md

 - 👋 Hi, I’m Goran Lovincic,
-- 👀 I’m interested in learning JS, cloud, DevOps...
+- 👀 I’m interested in learning JS, cloud, DevOps, scrum, Microsoft, ...
-- 🌱 I’m currently learning JS, SQL, MySQL learning JavaScript and studying to become a backend developer.
+- 🌱 I’m currently learning JS, SQL, MySQL and studying to become a backend developer.
 - 💞️ I’m looking to collaborate on products/projects, apps, websites, databases.
 - 📫 How to reach me: +47 90665519 or lovincic@gmail.com
 - 🇰🇷 看板, English, Norwegian and Croatian